BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 The owner of the boathouse between us swapped places with Barbi, and we pulled the houses by ropes, so we floated side-by-side.
 Then we built the bedroom’s foundation of two-by-sixes right out in the open where anyone could see it, on the side of the island that faced the main channel of boat traffic patrolled by county and state officials.
 Denny who designed and captained the project had already dared to add a loft to his boathouse down-island, and to build an exquisitely peaked roof and a beautiful interior with cherry floors.
 And Jon who lived in a munchkin-like boathouse with an arched loft fit for a gumdrop forest helped pound the foundation together, and his wife Ellen, a nurse, also played a vital role.

-“Yes, indeed on February 20th 1990, at 6:00 am, I did lose the water in the boathouse loft,” says Ellen.
+“Yes, indeed on February 20th 1990, at 6:00 am, I did lose my water in the boathouse loft,” says Ellen.
 “That wasn’t supposed to happen until March 17, Riise’s due date.
 The ice was in strong that winter though, so we were able to drive right on down “Ice Road” to the Interstate bridge, then onto Highway 61 and on down the river to Gundersen Clinic in La Crosse.
 Just like in the suburbs.

 “Riise was four pounds, five ounces and a month early.
 I recall that I was quite reluctant to discuss the living situation with the nurses and staff, even though I was already working there, on staff in Pediatrics.
 Everyone down there from the midwife to the pediatrician were considered friends.
 I didn’t want them to mount an intervention!
 She was so small and we were taking her to live in a boathouse in the winter!
 My trusty mate however, kept that little place all warmed up and lo and behold, she survived.
 She slept in a little basket in a hammock until we moved into our farmhouse June 1990.
 Despite her inauspicious start, she is getting married October 19!”
 [37]